 Even better are the wild northern Viscacha.
 Tourists often mistake these for their relatives the chinchillas, but the latter are probably extinct in the wild in Peru (they survive only in Chile), and are much smaller.
 The Viscacha are larger, and the northern species had long rabbit like ears and a long tail that is usually curled up.
 They are apparently nocturnal, and more commonly seen in the morning or afternoon.
 However, I saw them bouncing around the ruins at about 3pm.
 There is a family here that I saw.
 I am not sure if they hang around the one place all the time.
 Ask one of the many guards if they know where they are.
 They are pretty cute (the rodents not the guards).

 Getting to Aguas Calientes and Machu Picchu involves a spectacular train drive, as you can not drive there.

 The train has various classes, and is reasonably pricey by Peruvian standards, but it is well worth doing for the scenery alone.
+The train service is very well run, with great food available.
+Most of the carriages have huge glass windows so you can enjoy the view.
 It goes though beautiful farmlands, small towns, spectacularly steep valleys, and past raging white (or brown) water rivers.